Vicomtech/Dataset-of-2D-polygons-for-Additive-Manufacturing/README.md

 ```

 ## License
+The resources in this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 Spain License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/es/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Contact
 If you have any question or suggestion, do not hesitate to contact us at the following addresses: